mooori/acl-example/README.md

 # Purpose
 Provide a draft of how code should look after `ACL` from [`near-plugins`](https://github.com/aurora-is-near/near-plugins) was expanded.
+The `ACL` feature for `near-plugins` is currently being developed.

 The contract can be built with: